barryhughes/alternative-tribe-template-location/README.md

 ### Caveats

 It would be nice to support Event Tickets/Plus but, at time of writing, `Tribe__Tickets__Tickets::getTemplateHierarchy()` is not yet amenable to this.
+So support is currently partial in this regard.